SECRET-GUEST/tsp-solver/README.md

 # Guided Local Search (GLS)

-Guided Local Search (GLS) is a metaheuristic algorithm for combinatorial optimization problems, such as the Traveling Salesman Problem (TSP).
+This algorithm presents a Guided Local Search (GLS) approach to solve the Traveling Salesman Problem (TSP) using the Haversine distance formula, nearest neighbor heuristic, and 2-opt optimization.

-The algorithm uses local search methods and adds a penalty term to guide the search process towards better solutions.

-In the case of the TSP, the GLS aims to find the shortest route that visits all the cities exactly once and returns to the starting city.

-Calculate the Haversine distance between all pairs of coordinates to create a distance matrix.
+The Haversine distance formula is used to calculate the great-circle distance between two points on a sphere, given their latitude and longitude coordinates:

+`d = 2 * R * atan2(sqrt(a), sqrt(1 - a))`

+Where d is the distance between two points, R is the Earth's radius (approximately 6,371 km), and a is calculated as follows:

+`a = sin²(dlat/2) + cos(lat1) * cos(lat2) * sin²(dlon/2)`
+dlat and dlon are the differences in latitudes and longitudes, respectively, between the two points.

+The algorithm initializes the solution using the nearest neighbor heuristic, followed by a 2-opt optimization to refine the solution.
+The guided local search is then performed using an augmented distance matrix with penalty values, and a tabu list to prevent cycling through previously visited solutions.

+### The GLS algorithm performs the following steps:

+1. Create a distance matrix using the Haversine distance formula.

-Use the nearest neighbor heuristic to generate an initial solution (route) based on the distance matrix.
+2. Generate an initial solution using the nearest neighbor heuristic.

-Apply the 2-opt optimization to the initial solution to improve the route.
+3. Apply the 2-opt optimization to the initial solution.

-Perform local search using a tabu list (a list of prohibited moves) to avoid cycling and revisiting previously visited solutions.
+4. Perform local search using the augmented distance matrix and tabu list.

-Add penalties to the distance matrix based on the current route to guide the search towards better solutions.
+5. Update the penalties and tabu list based on the obtained solution.

-Repeat the local search and penalty updates for a fixed number of iterations (max_iterations).
+6. Repeat steps 4-5 for the specified number of iterations.

+The output is the optimal route found by the algorithm, represented as a list of indices corresponding to the input coordinates.